George Hancock (Royal Navy officer)

-Rear Admiral George Hancock (1819 – 20 September 1876) was a Royal Navy officer who went on to be Commander-in-Chief, Pacific Station.
+Rear-Admiral George Hancock (c.
+1819 – 20 September 1876) was a Royal Navy officer who served as Commander-in-Chief, Pacific Station.

 Naval career

 Hancock joined the Royal Navy in 1834.
 As a Commander he was regarded as an innovator in medical matters and insisted that the ship's surgeon had his own cabin.
-Promoted to Captain in 1855, he was given command of HMS Immortalité, HMS Trafalgar, HMS Duncan and HMS Duke of Wellington.
+Promoted to captain in 1855, he was given command of HMS Immortalité, HMS Trafalgar, HMS Duncan and HMS Duke of Wellington.
+He was promoted rear-admiral in 1872.
 He was appointed Commander-in-Chief, Pacific Station in 1876.
 He died in this role in September 1876.